Games on Endogenous Networks: Abstract

 \section{Abstract}

-We study network games in which players choose both the partners with whom they associate and an action level (e.g., effort) that creates spillovers for those partners.
-We introduce a framework and two solution concepts, extending standard approaches for analyzing each choice in isolation: Nash equilibrium in actions and pairwise stability in links.
-Our main results show that, under suitable order conditions on incentives, stable networks take simple forms.
-The first condition concerns whether links create positive or negative payoff spillovers.
-The second concerns whether actions are strategic complements to links, or strategic substitutes.
-Together, these conditions yield a taxonomy of the relationship between network structure and economic primitives organized around two network architectures: \emph{ordered overlapping cliques} and \emph{nested split graphs}.
-We apply our model to understand the consequences of competition for status, to microfound matching models that assume clique formation, and to interpret empirical findings that highlight unintended consequences of group design.
+We study network games in which players choose the partners with whom they associate as well as an effort level that creates spillovers for those partners.
+New stability definitions extend standard solution concepts for each choice in isolation: pairwise stability in links and Nash equilibrium in actions.
+Focusing on environments in which all agents agree on the desirability of potential partners, we identify conditions that determine the shapes of stable networks.
+The first condition concerns whether higher actions create positive or negative spillovers for neighbors.
+The second concerns whether actions are strategic complements or substitutes to links.
+Depending on which combination of these conditions occurs, equilibrium networks are either \emph{ordered overlapping cliques} or \emph{nested split graphs}---highly structured forms that facilitate the computation and analysis of outcomes.
+We apply the framework to examine the consequences of competition for status, to microfound matching models that assume clique formation, and to explain empirical findings in which designing groups to leverage peer effects backfired.